mikemaccana/solana-cookbook/docs/references/token.md

 ## How to create a token account

 A token account is required in order to hold tokens.
-Every token mint has a different token account associated with it.
+Users have at least one token account for every token mint they have tokens for.

 Associated Token Accounts are deterministicly created accounts for every keypair.
 ATAs are the recommended method